swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 +-------------------------------------------------------------------------------+
 ```

-We see that as we decode our wire envelope, we are able to get the header section, and all values contained within it eagerly and let the remaining slice of the buffer untouched.
+We see that as we decode our wire envelope, we are able to get the header section, and all values contained within it eagerly and leave the remaining slice of the buffer untouched.
 It will be consumed during performing of the invocation soon enough.
 The nice thing about this design is that we're still able to hold onto the actual buffer handed us from the networking library, and we never had to copy the buffer to our own local copies.

 Next, we need to prepare for the decoding of the message section.
 This is done by implementing the remaining protocol requirements on the `ClusterTargetInvocation` type we defined earlier, as well as implementing a decoding iterator of type `DistributedTargetInvocationArgumentDecoder`, as shown below: